Co-dfns/Co-dfns/README.md

 experts across many fields, expanding the scope and capabilities of what you can effectively accomplish with APL.

+## Getting Started

+Make sure to read the [installation guide](docs/INSTALL.md) carefully to get a clear picture of how to get the compiler installed and avoid common pitfalls.
+There is also an [FAQ](docs/FAQ.md) to cover some of the most common questions that I get about the compiler.

 ## Getting Help

 Documentation on Co-dfns can be found in the [docs/](docs/) folder.

 APL and Co-dfns can be a little different at first.
 I encourage you to contact me (arcfide@sacrideo.us) for any questions you may have regarding either APL or Co-dfns.

 Additionally, if you have general Dyalog APL inquiries, please do not hesitate to email Dyalog's support email: support@dyalog.com.